Hemiptera: As food

+The consumption of insects as a part of the human diet is called entomophagy.
 Some larger hemipterans such as cicadas are used as food in Asian countries such as China, and they are much esteemed in Malawi and other African countries.
 Insects have a high protein content and good food conversion ratios, but most hemipterans are too small to be a useful component of the human diet.
 At least nine species of Hemiptera are eaten worldwide.

-In art and literature
+Depictions in art and literature

 Cicadas have featured in literature since the time of Homer's Iliad, and as motifs in decorative art from the Chinese Shang dynasty (1766–1122 B.C.).
 They are described by Aristotle in his History of Animals and by Pliny the Elder in his Natural History; their mechanism of sound production is mentioned by Hesiod in his poem Works and Days "when the Skolymus flowers, and the tuneful Tettix sitting on his tree in the weary summer season pours forth from under his wings his shrill song".